Matthew 22

 (a) The Lord.
 Jesus quoted Psalm 110:1 to show that David referred to the Messiah as Lord.

 (b) Sit at my right hand.
-When Jesus ascended to heaven, he was exalted and given a Name above all names and now he sits at the right hand of God (Php.
-2:9).
+When Jesus ascended to heaven, he was exalted and given a Name above all names and now he sits at the right hand of God (Eph.
+1:20, Php.
+2:9, Col. 3:1).
 This right hand seat is not merely a place of high honor, or the second seat.
 It is the place of power (Mark 26:64) and intimacy (Acts 2:25).
-“I am the Father are one” (John 10:30).
-The Son has been invited to share his Father’s throne.
+“I and the Father are one” (John 10:30).
+The Son shares his Father’s throne.

 (c) Enemies.
 God the Father says to God the Son, “You have been rejected and despised by men, but you are the conquering King.
 Now sit with me and watch as I subdue your enemies.”